jeff-hykin/deno-guillotine/README.md

 # What is this for?

-Making scripts that work on a freshly setup PC => the user does not need to install Deno, nor anything else.
+Making cross-platform install scripts (using Deno) that work on a freshly setup PC; **the user does not need to install Deno, nor anything else**.
 Just copy the script file and exeute it.
 It is the same script for Windows, as it is for Raspbian OS, as it is for 86x MacOS; a script that is still editable/readable JavaScript (e.g. not compiled/mangled).

 This is possible because of using some rare builtin tools that allow for a single file to valid bash, and valid powershell, AND valid JavaScript (based partly on [Is it possible to write one script that runs in bash/shell and PowerShell?](https://stackoverflow.com/questions/39421131/is-it-possible-to-write-one-script-that-runs-in-bash-shell-and-powershell))